calebturcotte/SpaceFarm/README.md

 Spacefarm is an android clicker game written in JAVA using Android Studio.
 This app was coded in Java while layouts were defined in xml.

+This project is now available to download from the Google Play Store, just follow this [link](https://play.google.com/store/apps/details?id=com.application.spacefarm)

 Below is an example of the main screen:

 ![](demo.PNG)